Send us a message

 - To evaluate and grade the student's internship experience, taking into consideration the on-site supervisor's evaluation (the form is given to the on-site supervisor by the student intern), the student's written and oral evaluation of the experience, and the student's paper or project.
 Sponsors must submit an S/U or letter grade (according to individual department or program policy) to the Office of the Registrar by the established deadlines for the appropriate term of study.

-- To provide the Associate Dean of the Faculty for Academic Advising, upon request, with a brief written assessment of the success and educational value of the internship (the Associate Dean of the Faculty for Academic Advising is responsible for the overall quality of the program and, in partnership with the Office of Career Services, for cultivating internship resources).
-The Associate Dean of the Faculty for Academic Advising will report periodically to the Curriculum Committee and the Committee on Educational Policies and Planning on issues related to the academic quality of internships.
+- To provide the Associate Dean of the Faculty for Academic Policy & Advising, upon request, with a brief written assessment of the success and educational value of the internship (the Associate Dean of the Faculty for Academic Policy & Advising is responsible for the overall quality of the program and, in partnership with the Career Development Center, for cultivating internship resources).
+The Associate Dean of the Faculty for Academic Policy & Advising will report periodically to the Curriculum Committee and the Committee on Educational Policies and Planning on issues related to the academic quality of internships.

 C. Since the faculty sponsor's responsibility for the overall quality and evaluation of the internship experience is a time-consuming commitment, no faculty member engaged in full-time teaching may sponsor more than five internships in a single academic term.
-Departures from this maximum workload must be approved by the Associate Dean of the Faculty for Academic Advising and the Dean of the Faculty.
+Departures from this maximum workload must be approved by the Associate Dean of the Faculty for Academic Policy & Advising.
 During a summer term, and in the absence of other teaching responsibilities, a faculty member may sponsor as many as fifteen internships.

 IV.
 GUIDELINES FOR THE ON-SITE SUPERVISOR